 and holiday camps and where possible link into existing or new school

 programs.
-In essence I seek to provide a listening caring presence for
+The Chaplain seeks to provide a listening caring presence for

 students facing hardship, crisis or at risk.
 This support can also